patrick-sharp/waypoint.nvim/README.md

 - [ ] remove all asserts from the code
 - [ ] when you change directory, reload waypoints from file (DirChanged autocmd)
 - [ ] see if you can fix the markdown header treesitter highlight bug
-- [ ] add user command wrappers for bindable functions
 - [ ] fix bug where toggles don't change in help mode
 - [ ] think about using t\[#t + 1\] = x instead of table.insert(t, x) for better perf
-- [ ] figure out how to make choosing a file to move waypoints to a good experience (telescope, fzf, etc)
+- [ ] get rid of the rest of the global lua functions in floating_window, replacing them with module-scoped functions

 ### ADVANCED FEATURES: